DevanKuleindiren/language-modelling/README.md

 ## Running the Code

 The code in this project is designed to be run using [Bazel](https://bazel.build).
 The project is split up into a hierarchy of targets.
-From within the Source directory, running a target named `a/b:c` can be done as follows
+From within the Source directory, building a target named `a/b:c` can be done as follows

-    ```
+    bazel build a/b:c

-    bazel run a/b:c -- ARGS
+Then, to running the compiled target can be done as follows:

-    ```
+    ../../bazel-bin/tensorflow/Source/a/b/c -- ARGS

 where `ARGS` is replaced with the relevant arguments for the program.
 The main targets in this project are: